What do you think of when I say, “It’s time for grammar!”?

-And if you don’t bring the same sense of enthusiasm to your grammar lessons as you do to other subjects your students will pick up on this.
+And if you don’t bring the same sense of enthusiasm to your grammar lessons as you do to other subjects, your students will pick up on this.

-2. You are confusing writing lessons and grammar lessons.
+2. You are confusing writing lessons and grammar lessons

-Often, when I ask teachers what they are teaching in writing I get answers like compound sentences, prepositions, or linking verbs.
+Often, when I ask teachers what they are teaching in writing, I get answers like compound sentences, prepositions, or linking verbs.
 But these things aren’t writing lessons.
 They are grammar lessons.

-So, if you say it’s time for writing and then launch into a ten minute lecture about pronouns your kids are probably going to get pretty bored.
+So, if you say it’s time for writing and then launch into a ten-minute lecture about pronouns your kids are probably going to get pretty bored.
 If they were excited about working on their writing piece, the unexpected grammar lesson will dampen their creativity.
 And they won’t be very focused on what you’re teaching because they’ll be thinking about what they had planned on writing.

 Also, if the only thing you are focusing on during writing is mechanics, your students are going to get discouraged.
 I know it’s important that students know how to write a sentence complete with capital letters, punctuation marks, subjects, and predicates.
 (And I know it can take all year to teach this one seemingly simple skill).

 But there’s a lot more to writing than grammar.
-If students spend weeks working on a piece they’re proud of and the only thing you focus on is their grammatical error, chances are they aren’t going to be big fans of grammar.
+If students spend weeks working on a piece they’re proud of and the only thing you focus on is their grammatical errors, chances are they aren’t going to be big fans of grammar.

-3. You don’t have a grammar routine.
+3. You don’t have a grammar routine

 Grammar is hard.
-If students are going to master the standards (and grammar is in the standards) they need dedicated grammar lessons that break difficult concepts into very small pieces.
+If students are going to master the standards (and grammar is in the standards), they need dedicated grammar lessons that break difficult concepts into very small pieces.